Paul Thienphrapa

 Jump to navigation Jump to search

 Hi!
 I am a computer vision and robotics scientist-engineer serving as an expert advisor at ARPA-H. Previously I was a scientist at Philips, AI lead at a health startup, and did a PhD in computer science at Johns Hopkins University.
-I've built an autonomous robot for heart surgery!
-I also helped co-create the da Vinci Research Kit and revealed hard-earned lessons on medical robotics.
+I've built an autonomous surgical robot for the heart!
+I also helped co-create the da Vinci Research Kit now used worldwide and revealed hard-earned lessons on medical robotics.

 Russell H. Taylor, Paul Thienphrapa, and Tutkun Sen build a surgical robot